brettshumaker/Staff-List-Plugin/trunk/README.txt

 on the "Order" page.
 You'll be able to customize the information shown for each staff member on your website by editing a simple template.
 You can add your own custom CSS to style your staff list as well.

 Use the [Simple Staff List support section](http://wordpress.org/support/plugin/simple-staff-list "Simple Staff List support") to post any problems/comments!

-A "Thanks!" to [@adamtootle](http://twitter.com/adamtootle) for the base idea for this plugin.
-Simple Staff List is a re-work of his [Staff Directory plugin](http://wordpress.org/extend/plugins/staff-directory/).

 == Installation ==